 If your app is a division of your company, then a sizable portion of your app revenue will come from in-app purchases.
 Users can quickly and easily pay utilizing the built-in payment mechanism in exchange for their tangible product or service.

-Transaction fees
+Transaction Fees

-This is a great technique to monetize app users for apps that feature a marketplace or if they include audience transactions of a substantial kind.
+This is a great technique to monetize app users for apps that feature a marketplace or they include audience transactions of a substantial kind.

 Scale is the key advantage of this approach.
 This kind of app monetization will expand with your audience growth if you can continue to increase user engagement with your app.